edkf/cli-utils/imagemagick.md

 # Imagemagick
-ImageMagick is a free and open-source[3] software suite for displaying, converting, and editing raster image and vector image files.
+ImageMagick is a free and open-source software suite for displaying, converting, and editing raster image and vector image files.

 ## Resizing images

 #### Resize to 640×480 (maximum width and height), keep the aspect ratio
-`shell mogrify -resize 640x480 *.jpg`
+shell mogrify -resize 640x480 *.jpg`

 #### Resize to fixed width of 640, keep the aspect ratio
 `mogrify -resize 640 *.jpg`